ldvsked/game-of-life/README.md

 >I look forward to seeing what you come up with! \
 >Thank you.

 ***== Quest received.
 Develop an src/game_of_life.c program in C – a visualization of The Game of Life.
 To display the graphics, only use ASCII characters (with output to the terminal).
 You need to implement interactive version of the Game of life.
-Also create the option for adjusting the speed of the "game". ==***
+Also create the options for adjusting the speed of the "game" and the ability to finish it. ==***

 * ***Graphics***